-Where a student has a dependant who is ordinarily resident outside the UK, SFW has discretion to determine the basic amount of ADG payable, if any, up to a maximum of £3,353 (regulations 26(3(b)) (2017) and 72 (2) (2018)).
+Where a student has a dependant who is ordinarily resident outside the UK, Student Finance Wales (SFW) has discretion to determine the basic amount of ADG payable, if any, up to a maximum of £3,407 (regulations 26(3(b)) (2017) and 72 (2) (2018)).

-Evidence should be requested where applicable to determine if the overseas dependant is wholly or mainly financially dependent on the student, rather than another family member or another party.
+Evidence should be requested where applicable to determine if the overseas dependant is wholly or mainly financially dependent on the student, rather than on another family member or another party.
 The adult dependant's net income from all sources in the academic year is also checked to establish that it is not over the £3,923 income threshold.